 Right now, traveling by car is probably the safest way to go.
 Some airlines are doing a great job and others are not.

 My daughter just took a short flight lasting a couple of hours that was filled to capacity with no social distancing at all.
+And other flights are either late or get cancelled.
 So, stay out of airplanes unless you know their policy regarding safety and how many seats they plan to fill.

 Traveling by car allows you to stop when you want and even bring your pets with you.
 They want to get out too and be with you.